The State of Scotland’s Soil. Natural Scotland

 1. Enhance soil monitoring programs to better track changes in soil health and carbon storage.

-2. Policy integration: understanding the role of soil in existing policy and developing recommendations for future soil policy to ensure soil is sufficiently protected;
+2. Policy integration: understanding the role of soil in existing policy and developing recommendations for future soil policy to ensure soil is sufficiently protected.

 3. Implement soil conservation practices to reduce soil erosion, compaction, and contamination.